vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

 This topic explains how to prepare your environment before you deploy a management or stand-alone cluster on vSphere.
 You must:
    - Download and import the OVF image and covert it to a template.
-   - Create a ssh key pair and provide the public key part of the SSH key pair to Tanzu Kubernetes Grid Installer when you deploy the management or stand-  alone cluster.
+   - Create a ssh key pair and provide the public key part of the SSH key pair to Tanzu Kubernetes Grid Installer.

 ## Before you begin
 Ensure that vSphere meets the following general requirements:
 - **(++ENG TEAM -  PLEASE COMMENT ON VERSIONS++)** A vSphere 7, vSphere 6.7u3, VMware Cloud on AWS, or Azure VMware Solution account with:
     - **vSphere 6.7**: an Enterprise Plus license
     - **vSphere 7** see [vSphere with Tanzu Provides Management Cluster](#mc-vsphere7) below.
-- **(++ENG TEAM -  PLEASE COMMENT ON OBJECTS++)**Your vSphere instance has the following objects in place:
+- **(++ENG TEAM -  PLEASE COMMENT ON OBJECTS - SHOULD SOME OR ALL OF THIS MOVE TO TROUBLESHOOTING++)**Your vSphere instance has the following objects in place:
     - Either a standalone host or a vSphere cluster with at least two hosts
     - If you are deploying to a vSphere cluster, ideally vSphere DRS is enabled.
     - Optionally, a resource pool in which to deploy the Tanzu Community Edition Instance
     - A VM folder in which to collect the Tanzu Community Edition VMs
     - A datastore with sufficient capacity for the control plane and worker node VM files
     - If you intend to deploy multiple Tanzu Community Edition instances to the same vSphere instance, create a dedicated resource pool, VM folder, and network for each instance that you deploy.
-- **(++ENG TEAM -  PLEASE COMMENT ON NETWORK++)** A network with:
+- **(++ENG TEAM -  PLEASE COMMENT ON NETWORK - SHOULD SOME OR ALL OF THIS MOVE TO TROUBLESHOOTING++)** A network with:
-    - A DHCP server to which to connect the cluster node VMs that Tanzu Community Edition deploys.
+    - A DHCP server to connect the cluster node VMs that Tanzu Community Edition deploys.
 The node VMs must be able to connect to vSphere.
     - A set of available static virtual IP (VIP) addresses for the clusters that you create, including management and Tanzu Kubernetes clusters.
 Each control plane and worker node requires a static IP address.
 Make sure that these IP addresses are not in the DHCP range, but are in the same subnet as the DHCP range.
     **NOTE:** To make DHCP-assigned IP addresses static, after you deploy the cluster, configure a DHCP reservation with enough IPs for each control plane and worker node in the cluster.
     - Traffic allowed out to vCenter Server from the network on which clusters will run.